stouffer/EvoGeoModules/manuscript/reviews.md

 the meaning of absolute values of the output is not easy to interpret biologically.
 That being said, the fact that the amount of co-phylogenetic signal can be doubled when moving from the local to the regional network (Fig. 3A) is evidence of biological relevance.
+XXX We have attempted to make the logic of this point easier to follow in the revised manuscript (**x**).
+XXX

 173-174: I think there is a word missing here